lasermind/lasermind.github.io/_posts/1970-01-01-hello-world.md

 ---
 title: Hello World !
+title-sidebar: Hello
 tagline: This is my Hello World post
 description: A new website is about to be forged!
 Therefore here is the first Hello World post, as it's supposed to be.
 Only for testing purposes, I extend this description with some more nonsense.

+date: 1970-01-01 02:10:00
 image: lmdocs-og-helloworld.jpg
-date: 1970-01-01 02:10:00
-categories: [Hello World, Bitcoin, Test]
+categories: [Hello World, Test]
 tags: [hello-world, test, bitcoin]

 img_path: /assets/img/
 math: true

+# Is it a hidden post? exclude: true
+# To-do: make work in Categories, Timeline, Further Reading
 exclude: false
 ---